 Which is to say that Elvis Costello is a brilliant artist whose albums work as albums, a fact that is in danger of being lost in a world of single-song downloads and greatest hits packages.
 We record-playing audiophiles are inclined to start at the beginning of a side and let it flow through to the end, and that is clearly the best way to appreciate and enjoy the work of this very gifted man.

-Click on the Tracklist tab above to see a sample of some of the lyrics to a few of the songs on the album.
+Check out the Tracklist below to see a sample of some of the lyrics to a few of the songs on the album.

 This vintage British pressing has the kind of Tubey Magical Midrange that modern records rarely even BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.